bdimmick/cloudflow/README.md

 **FAQ**:

-1. *Why did you develop Cloudflow in Python/Ruby/Scala/Go/Erlang/C/C++ or my other favorite language?* I'm more of a Java guy than any other language and had a need for a dynamic workflow provisioner for some other projects written in Java.
+1. *Why did you not develop Cloudflow in Python/Ruby/Scala/Go/Erlang/C/C++ or my other favorite language?* I'm more of a Java guy than any other language and had a need for a dynamic workflow provisioner for some other projects written in Java.
 It's not unlikely that I may port Cloudflow to python at some point in the near future, since the codebase is lightweight and small.
 2. *Can I use Cloudflow in Glassfish/JBoss/Tomcat/Websphere?* Absolutely.
 Cloudflow is agnostic to the container in which it runs.
 In fact, one of the potential use cases for Cloudflow would be to receive the workflow definition via a Servlet and either execute it inline or asynchronously with the HTTP request.
 3. *Can I use Cloudflow in [Spring](http://www.springsource.com)?* Also, yes.
 In fact, Cloudflow was designed with an extension into Spring in mind: if you need to do Spring bean injection on steps at their creation